Sweet Potato During Pregnancy: Nutritional Value And Benefits

 Sweet potatoes stored for three weeks have higher eating quality than fresh harvest as the starches convert into sugars during storage (13).

-All foods should be consumed in moderation, as overdose or deficiency of nutrients in the body could cause certain side effects.
+All foods, including foods to eat during pregnancy, should be consumed in moderation, as overdose or deficiency of nutrients in the body could cause certain side effects.

 Possible Side Effects Of Eating Sweet Potatoes In Pregnancy